-"My, aren't you on friendly terms with the Worthingtons?"
+My, aren't you on friendly terms with the Worthingtons?"
 "Mercy sakes, no," replied Mrs. Snobley, "they are not in our set.
-They Snobley, "they are not in our set.
-They can't afford anything better than a party line telephone connection."- Chicago Record-Herald.
+They can't afford anything better than a party line telephone Chicago Record-Herald.

-Miss Peachley-Mr. Spoonamore, have I ever given you good reason to think I preferred you to other young men and wanted to marry you?
+Miss Peachley-Mr. Spoonamore, Miss Peachley-Mr. Spoonamore, have I ever given you good reason to think I preferred you to other young men and wanted to marry you?
 Mr. Spoonamore-No, to tell the truth, you never have.
-I learn from the other fellows that you kiss them good night when they go away, the ame as you do me.-Chicago Tribune.
+I learn from the other fellows that you kiss them good night when they go away, the same as you do me.-Chicago Tribune.